Iris Morales: La Luchadora

-La Luchadora was a 12 point-Program that was written and co-founded by Iris Morales.
+La Luchadora was a 12-point program that was written and co-founded by Iris Morales.
 The paper was an act to promote the history of women and their rights within the Young Lords Party at a time when women were rarely highlighted.
 La Luchadora contested against rape and violence that existed within and outside of the organization.
-The Women's cuacus used this platform as a way to remove themselves from the traditional roles of women in the kitchen, and ascend into positions of action.
-The program was discontinued by The young Lord's leadership soon after its creation in May 1971.
+The women's caucus used this platform as a way to remove themselves from the traditional roles of women in the kitchen, and ascend into positions of action.
+The program was discontinued by the Young Lords' leadership soon after its creation in May 1971.

-The New York Times Feature

-On November 11, 1970, Iris Morales along with Denise Oliver, Nydia Mercado, and Lulu Carreras, were highlighted in The New York Times under the section titled Food, Family, and Fashion."
-This feature was important to the feminist movement and caucus of the Young Lords Party, because it was the first documentation and acknowledgment of women's involvements in the Mainstream Media.
-The article focuses on the equality to their male counterparts along with the achievements of the women's caucus.
-This publication, eventually inspired Morales to write her book, Through The Eyes Of Rebel Women.

 Further education and career

-After leaving the Young Lords, Morales continued her efforts to improve her community's resources for the youth population, by working as a drug addiction counselor, teacher, along as a youth advocate.

 After the dissolution of the Young Lords, Morales continued her Latina feminist activism and pursued a Juris Doctor degree from New York University School of Law.
 At NYU, she became the first Puerto Rican to receive the highly competitive Root-Tilden-Kern Scholarship, a full-tuition public service scholarship.

 As a lawyer, she worked as an attorney and director of education at the Puerto Rican Legal Defense and Education Fund.
-She was also a co-founder and the executive director of the New Educational Opportunities Network, a media nonprofit serving young people of color.
+She was also a co-founder and the executive director of the New Educational Opportunities Network, a media nonprofit serving young people of color, which was defunded after five years.
 She later worked with Manhattan Neighborhood Network's community media center in Spanish Harlem and served as director of the Union Square Awards, a city government project recognizing grassroots activists.

 Morales returned to school again and earned an MFA in Integrated Media Arts from Hunter College.

-Continued career

-Writing Works
+Writing

-Morales became inspired by the stories of all LatinX community members and made it a passion of hers to continue her activism through literature.
-Morales's hopes are to continue to inspire the future activists with historical narratives, and anthologies of present day social issues.
-Morales has a number of published works of literature and has contributed to editing works of other Latinx Community members.
-Iris Morales founded the Red Sugarcane Press that has dedicated its purpose to continuing to publish works relating to the Latinx community.